 The Dar al Gani 476 meteorite

 A Martian meteorite called 'Dar al Gani 476' was found in the Libyan Desert on May 1 st, 1998.
+It gained notoriety when ancient bacteria was identified in the meteorite but was later disproved.
 It is an achondrite (shergottite) stony meteorite, mainly composed of the minerals olivine and plagioclase, and is believed to have originated as a basalt on the planet Mars.
 The total known weight of this meteorite is 2.015 kg, but the specimen shown here weighs only 0.358 grams and has dimensions of 1.5 cm x 1.5 cm x 0.2 cm.